CleverOscar/web-module-challenge-arrays/README.md

 ## Instructions

-### Task 1: Set up Project

-4. open the terminal in your vs code and type `npm install`
-5. next type `npm run test:watch` in your terminal
-6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit

-### Task 2: MVP

-Find the file `index.js` and complete the tasks until your returns look like the expected returns.
-Do not use any of the forbidden methods!

 ### Task 3: Stretch

 There are several stretch goals inside `index.js`.
 You may work on these once you have finished MVP requirements for the day!